Chasing the girls

-Chasing the girls (Að Elta Stelpur in Icelandic) is an Icelandic tables game of elimination whereby hitting a blot results in eliminating it from the board.
+Chasing the girls (Að elta stelpur) is an Icelandic tables game of elimination in which hitting an opponent's checker results in eliminating it from the board.

+Rules

-Only rolls of 1's, 6's and doublets are played, while all other dice rolls are ignored.
-Only rolls of doublet 6's are played twice while all other doublets are played once.
+Only rolls of 1s, 6s, and doublets are played; all other dice rolls are ignored.
+Only double 6s are played twice, while all other doublets are played once.

-No block can be formed as only blots are allowed.
-Hit blots are removed from the board and eliminated from game play, are not re-entered.
+No blocks or points can be formed, as only single checkers (blots) are allowed on any space.
+Hit blots are removed from the board, eliminated from play, and do not re-enter.